kgateway-dev/kgateway/docs/content/dev/writing_auth_plugins/_index.md

       two: asd
 ```

-If the request is authenticated by both plugins, then the headers on the final request that will be sent to the upstream
+If the request is authenticated by both configurations, then the headers on the final request that will be sent
-will be:
+to the upstream will be:

 ```text
 Headers: